adrcor/TERRA/README.md

 ## About

-TerraTrivia is a website website designed to help its users learn all the world capitals.
+TerraTrivia is a website designed to help its users learn all the world capitals.

 It features a practice mode that utilizes an algorithm to facilitate efficient learning by gradually introducing new capitals and emphasizing the user's weak areas.